Dynatech2/Build-Model-using-YoloV8/README.md

 1. Precision: Indicates the accuracy of positive predictions.
 2. Recall: Measures the model's ability to capture all positive instances.
 3. mAP (mean Average Precision): Average precision across classes, reflecting overall model performance.

 ---
+## Testing the Model on RTSP Stream

+You can test the trained YOLOv8 model using an RTSP stream by running the[test.py](https://github.com/Dynatech2/Build-Model-using-YoloV8/blob/main/test.py) script.
+This script captures the stream, performs object detection, and displays the results in real-time.

+**Exit the Stream**
+To stop the stream at any time, simply press 'q'.

+---
 ## References